This situation best describes me:

 Evidence of experience requires:

-- Proof of at least 2,240 hours of supervised clinical/field experience hours on the ACCBC Summary of Hours form signed by you and your
+- Proof of at least 2,240 hours of supervised clinical/field experience hours on the ACCBC Summary of Hours form signed by you and your certified or licensed supervisor.

 - A clinical supervisor must be either certified as an AOD counselor or a licensed professional in good standing in the state of California.
 Licensed professional means a physician licensed by the Medical Board of California (MD); or a psychologist licensed by the Board of Psychology; or a clinical social worker (LCSW) or marriage and family therapist (LMFT) or licensed professional clinical counselors (LPCC) licensed by the California Board of Behavioral Sciences, or an intern registered with the California Board of Psychology or the California Board of Behavioral Sciences (AMFT, ACSW, APCC).
 Accepted AOD Counselor credentials are the Certified Addiction Treatment Counselor (CATC, I, II, III, IV, V), Licensed Advanced Alcohol Drug Counselor (LAADC), Certified Alcohol Drug Counselor II (CADC II), and Certified Alcohol and Other Drug Counselor (CAODC).